U.S. Route 53: History

 U.S. Highway 53 was extended into Minnesota in 1934.
 When marked, it was paved from the Wisconsin border to its junction with U.S. 169 in Virginia, on a short segment between Britt and Idington, and from Cusson to the Canadian border.
 The segment from Virginia to Britt was paved during that year, and the remainder was paved in 1935.

 A bypass around Virginia was completed in 1964 and opened to traffic that November; State Highway 135 was extended along the previous alignment through the city.

 The expressway section between Duluth and Virginia was constructed by 1970, except the portion between Four Corners and Independence.

 In 1989, the entirety of US 53 in Wisconsin was designated the Peace Memorial Highway, commemorating citizens of Wisconsin who have worked to promote international peace.

 A new four-lane divided highway section of U.S. 53 in Duluth was constructed in 2004.
 This section of the route is known locally as Piedmont Avenue.
 Previously, from 1934 to 2004, this same section of U.S. 53 was a narrow two-lane roadway that had proceeded up the hill to a seven-legged intersection that had included Duluth's Skyline Parkway.
 Locally, this now-defunct famous intersection, had been known for 70 years by the name "Seven Corners".

 A new U.S. Highway 53 interchange with State Highway 169 in Wuori Township was built in 2006.

 A four-lane expressway from north of the city of Virginia to the south city limits of Cook was constructed beginning in 2009 as part of a long-range goal of providing a four-lane highway to Canada as part of the Falls-to-Falls Corridor.
 The first stage, from approximately County Road 307 to 0.25 miles south of County Road 652 (Goodell Road), was completed in 2009; the second stage was completed in the fall of 2013.

+In the 2020s, the U.S. 53 corridor in Wisconsin was designated as an Alternative Fuel Corridor for electric vehicles.